saivachandran/kubernetes-learn/kubernets-theory.md

 4. A stateless app is an application program that does not save client data generated in one session for use in the next session with that client.
 In contrast, a stateful application saves data about each client session and uses that data the next time the client makes a request.

+# What is the difference between StatefulSet and deployment

+Deployment is a resource to deploy a stateless application, if using a PVC, all replicas will be using the same Volume and none of it will have its own state.
+Statefulsets is used for Stateful applications, each replica of the pod will have its own state, and will be using its own Volume.

+# What is DaemonSet
+DaemonSet.
+A DaemonSet ensures that all (or some) Nodes run a copy of a Pod.
+As nodes are added to the cluster, Pods are added to them.
+As nodes are removed from the cluster, those Pods are garbage collected. running a cluster storage daemon, such as glusterd , ceph , on each node.